15 Best Changelog Examples and What You Can Learn from Them

 1. Use clean, simple design with plenty of whitespace.
 Changelogs often include a lot of technical details, so it's important that the design is as user-friendly as possible so your users don't get overwhelmed.

 2. Add videos.
 Acadle adds a quick video explanation to the majority of their changelog entries.
 This is great for adding a human element to your product updates, while contextualizing and explaining things in a way your users will understand.
+You can use an online video collage maker to quickly produce the content.

 3. Gorgias